 Lynda Macken, R.N., PhD

 Research Nurse Specialist

 Phone: (207) 662-1576

 Dr. Lynda (Lynn) Macken is a Research Nurse Specialist in the Center for Nursing Research and Quality Outcomes (CNRQO) at Maine Medical Center.
 Her clinical background is in nursing management, critical care, cardiopulmonary rehabilitation and corporate and community health promotion.
 She has master’s degrees in Nursing and Health Education.
 She completed her PhD in Nursing at the University of Nebraska Medical Center.
 Her research interests have focused on patients with cardiovascular disease and their partners, cardiac rehabilitation, and health-related quality of life.
-Dr. Macken has been active in promoting cardiovascular health and physical activity in community outreach programs.
-At the CNRQO she provides evidence-based practice and research expertise to support nursing and other patient care services clinicians conducting quality improvement and research projects.
+She is co-principal investigator with a team of clinical researchers who received a grant in 2015 from the MMC Cardiovascular Institute to study the health-related quality of life in patients with atrial fibrillation.
+At the CNRQO she provides evidence-based practice and research expertise to support nursing and other Patient Care Services’ clinicians conducting quality improvement and research projects.
 This support includes project consultation, design, data analysis, education and dissemination through presentation and manuscript development.